madeindjs/portfolio/books/api-on-rails-6-en/chapter09.md

+---
+title: API on Rails 6 - Optimizations [9/9]
+layout: book
+previous: /books/api-on-rails-6-en/chapter08.html
+---

 Welcome to the last chapter of the book.
 It has been a long way, but you are only a step away from the end.
 In the previous chapter, we completed the modeling of the order model.
 We could say that the project is now finished, but I want to cover some important details about optimization.
 The topics I will discuss here will be:

-* pagination
+- pagination
-* caching
+- caching
-* optimization of SQL queries
+- optimization of SQL queries
-* the activation of CORS
+- the activation of CORS

 I will try to go as far as I can by trying to cover some common scenarios.
 I hope these scenarios will be useful for some of your projects.